TiBillet/Lespass/README.md

   python manage.py create_public

   # Create the root user
-  # Use VERY STRONG PASSWORD AND DON'T USE THE .env EMAIL !
+  # Use VERY STRONG PASSWORD AND DON'T USE THE SAME EMAIL as .env !
   python manage.py create_tenant_superuser
     ? -> public